Our wedding day almost landed me in the ER, thanks to the caterer who oversold his nut-free promises.

 Whenever I was particularly stressed, someone would try and reassure me by saying: “What’s the worst that could happen?”
 And when they did, despite having taken the precautions to prevent the possibility, a little voice inside me would answer: “An allergic reaction on my wedding day.”

 I’ve had an anaphylactic allergy to peanuts and nuts since I was a baby.
 I wore a fanny pack with an epinephrine auto-injector and Benadryl in it throughout elementary school.
-As an adult, I always carry an auto-injector and a bottle of Benadryl in my purse.
+As an adult, I always carry auto-injectors and a bottle of Benadryl in my purse.
 I am extremely cautious, and always have been.

 As soon as my feet touched the ground, I ran to my mom – my “allergy guru.”
 She took one look at me and exclaimed: “What did you eat?”